Sore throat

 Very rarely, a sore throat can be a sign of a serious problem.

-Contact urgent and emergency care services or call 999 for an ambulance immediately if:
+Go to your nearest emergency department or call 999 for an ambulance immediately if:

 - your symptoms are severe or getting worse quickly